GMAT Online Whiteboard: How to Effectively Prepare for Online GMAT

-So, we are here now to tell you all about the GMAT online whiteboard – the tools on it, how you can learn to use the whiteboard and also help you to avoid mistakes while using it on the exam day.
-This article should help you gain more confidence in using the GMAT online whiteboard.
+So, we are here now to tell you all about the online GMAT whiteboard – the tools on it, how you can learn to use the whiteboard and also help you to avoid mistakes while using it on the exam day.
+This article should help you gain more confidence in using the latest addition to the GMAT exam.

 Aren’t you feeling a little relieved already?